Anant/example-apache-spark-and-datastax-astra/Job/README.md

 /workspace/Apache-Spark-and-DataStax-Astra/Job/spark-cassandra/target/scala-2.12/spark-cassandra-assembly-0.1.0-SNAPSHOT.jar
 ~~~

-## Step 10: See the Results of the Spark Job on DataStax Astra Studio
+## Step 10: See the Results of the First Spark Job on DataStax Astra Studio
 1. Run cells 4-5 in the notebook to visualize the results of the Spark job

 ## Step 11: Edit Values in `spark-cassandra/src/main/scala/update.scala`
 1. Insert your specific configs and credentials in lines 12-16
 2. Save the file

-## Step 12: Build Fat JAR
+## Step 12: Update Fat JAR
 1. Run `assembly` in sbt server to build jar

 ## Step 13: Run Second Spark-Submit Job to Update the `leaves_by_tag` and `tags` tables